 The very nature of the Internet causes attribution to be decontextualized.
-A statement made by a faculty member on a website, in an e-mail, or in a communication via social media communication might be recirculated broadly, and any declaration that the institution bears no responsibility for the statement will be lost.
-What about statements made on Twitter, which limits communications to 140 characters?
+A statement made by a faculty member on a website or through e-mail or social media may be recirculated broadly, and any disclaimer that the institution bears no responsibility for the statement may be lost.
+What about statements made on Twitter, which limits communications to a mere 140 characters?
 It is hardly reasonable to expect a faculty member to indicate on every tweet that she or he is not speaking for the institution.
-And Facebook pages have a fixed template that does not allow for a banner disclaimer in a readily visible spot on an individual's main page.
+And Facebook pages are part of a fixed template that does not allow for a banner disclaimer in a readily visible spot on an individual's main page.

-In late 2012, a professor at Florida Atlantic University posted on his blog a controversial statement expressing skepticism about official accounts of the murder of students at Sandy Hook Elementary School in Connecticut that year.
+In late 2012, a Florida professor posted on his blog a controversial statement expressing skepticism about official accounts concerning the murder of students at Sandy Hook Elementary School in Connecticut that year.
 The blog included this statement: "All items published herein represent the views of [the professor] and are not representative of or condoned by [the university]."
-Yet the university claimed that even by mentioning his affiliation the professor had failed to distinguish his personal views from those of the university adequately and thereby damaged the university.
-As a result, he was issued a formal reprimand.
-In a letter to the university president, the AAUP staff wrote that the professor may indeed have posted highly controversial statements on his website; but it is such speech, in particular, that requires the protection of academic freedom. . . .
-In our time, when the Internet has become an increasingly important vehicle for free intellectual and political discourse around the world, the [university] administration's action, if allowed to stand, sets a precedent that potentially chills the spirited exchange of ideas-however unpopular, offensive, or controversial-that the academic community has a special responsibility to protect.
+Yet the administration claimed that even by mentioning his affiliation the professor had failed to distinguish adequately his personal views from those of the university and thereby damaged the institution.
+As a result, he was issued a formal reprimand.27

+In a letter to the university president, the AAUP staff wrote that the professor "may indeed have posted highly controversial statements on his website; but it is such speech, in particular, that requires the protection of academic freedom. . . .
+In our time, when the Internet has become an increasingly important vehicle for free intellectual and political discourse around the world, the [university] administration's action, if allowed to stand, sets a precedent that potentially chills the spirited exchange of ideas-however unpopular, offensive, or controversial-that the academic community has a special responsibility to protect."